kglw-dot-net/phase1/blog/_posts/2023-01-02-compendium-vol-00.md

 Though careful with his words, Stu did eventually concede some insight in that interview:

 > They all exist in this parallel universe and they're maybe from different times and different places but they all can co-exist in a meaningful way.
-They’re being more and more connected and the second album we’re going to put out this year [Murder Of The Universe] links some things too, and is the most narrative-driven record that we’ve ever made.
+They’re being more and more connected and [the second album we’re going to put out this year](/releases/murder-of-the-universe) links some things too, and is the most narrative-driven record that we’ve ever made.

 Interestingly, former band member/manager Eric had this to add: